MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 ## WPF and Windows Forms applications

 We recommend that WPF and Windows Forms applications use the XAML Island .NET controls that are available in the Windows Community Toolkit.
-These controls provide an object model that mimics (or provides access to) the properties, methods, and events of the corresponding UWP controls.
+These controls provide an object model that mimics (or provides access to) the properties, methods, and events of the corresponding WinRT XAML controls.
 They also handle behavior such as keyboard navigation and layout changes.

 There are two sets of XAML Island controls for WPF and Windows Forms applications: *wrapped controls* and *host controls*.

+> [!NOTE]
+> Using XAML Islands to host WinRT XAML controls is supported only in WPF and Windows Forms apps that target .NET Core 3.x.
+XAML Islands are not supported in apps that target the .NET Framework.

 ### Wrapped controls

-WPF and Windows Forms applications can use a selection of XAML Island controls that wrap the interface and functionality of a specific UWP control.
+WPF and Windows Forms applications can use a selection of XAML Island controls that wrap the interface and functionality of a specific WinRT XAML control.
 You can add these controls directly to the design surface of your WPF or Windows Forms project and then use them like any other WPF or Windows Forms control in the designer.

-The following wrapped UWP controls are currently available in the Windows Community Toolkit.
+The following wrapped WinRT XAML controls are currently available in the Windows Community Toolkit.

 | Control | Minimum supported OS | Description |
 |-----------------|-------------------------------|-------------|